hashkrish/se2001-notes/ppa/ppa_8.2/README.md

   - if `-l` and `-w` are both supplied together in the sequence print count of lines and count of words each on separate lines.
   - If `-l`, `-n` and `-l` options are supplied in the sequence then print number of lines, number of lines containing only digits and finally again number of lines in the file each on separate line.

-Note: Your bash script should not even contain any variable or comment that contians the string wc or awk.
+Note: Your bash script should not even contain any variable or comment that contains the string `wc` or `awk`.

 **Hints**: